kavusiks/tilbaketur/userstories.md

 **Userstories**
-Her har vi alle brukerhistorier som danner utgangspunktet for hvordan vil skal utvikle appen.
-Det gir oss et konkret bilde av hva vi skal utvikle.
+All of the userstories that creates the basement for our app will be listed here.
+This will give us some specific points to start to develop on.

-<h3>Add a an available ca (us-1)</h3>
+<h3>Add a an available car (us-1)</h3>

 As a car rental company I wish to add all of our available cars so they can be returned.